Sewage self-assessment

 The Spills Action Centre receives documents and coordinates responses to province-wide reports of spills and other environmental matters.

-Part X of the Environmental Protection Act requires spills to be reported forthwith by the person having control of the pollutant that is spilled and any person who causes or permits a spill of a pollutant.
+Part X of the EPA requires spills to be reported forthwith by the person having control of the pollutant that is spilled and any person who causes or permits a spill of a pollutant.
 Part X also requires the owner of the pollutant spilled, and the person who had control of the pollutant spilled to promptly clean up and restore the environment if the spill causes or is likely to cause an adverse effect.
 There may be other additional measures that have to be taken following a spill, such as correcting the conditions that resulted in a spill and ensuring that preventative measures are implemented.
 If you believe you may have a spill or another type of environmental emergency, call the Spills Action Centre.
 Failure to report the spill of a pollutant to the ministry is an offence.
 It is the responsibility of the owner and controller of the pollutant to clean up a spill.
-When those under statutory duties cannot or will not respond adequately, the Ministry has the authority under the Environmental Protection Act to order those responsible for the spill to clean up the site.
+When those under statutory duties cannot or will not respond adequately, the ministry has the authority under the EPA to order those responsible for the spill to clean up the site.
 Should they fail to comply with such orders the ministry can undertake the cleanup and recover costs from the polluter.

-Ontario Regulation 675/98 also encourages those who manage substances that may spill, to evaluate potential risks within their operations and to develop appropriate spill prevention and contingency plans.
-A “Class X Spill” under Ontario Regulation 675/98 is one addressed in a spill contingency plan that meets certain standards for relatively small and manageable spills.
+Ontario Regulation 675/98: Classification and Exemption of Spills and Reporting of Discharges also encourages those who manage substances that may spill, to evaluate potential risks within their operations and to develop appropriate spill prevention and contingency plans.
+A Class X Spill under Ontario Regulation 675/98: Classification and Exemption of Spills and Reporting of Discharges is one addressed in a spill contingency plan that meets certain standards for relatively small and manageable spills.

-- Steps to notify the ministry, other public authorities and members of the public who may be affected by the spill.
+- steps to notify the ministry, other public authorities and members of the public who may be affected by the spill

-- Measures to ensure that appropriate equipment, material and personnel are available to respond to a spill.
+- measures to ensure that appropriate equipment, material and personnel are available to respond to a spill

-A spill prevention and contingency plan may provide you with a reporting exemption for spills (under Class X of Ontario Regulation 675/98) and can be used to minimize the impacts and risks of spills.
-Under the Spill Prevention and Contingency Plan Regulation (Ontario Regulation 224/07) made under the Environmental Protection Act, Spill Prevention and Contingency Plans, the ministry has developed a guideline to assist you with developing and implementing a spill prevention and contingency plan for your facility.
+A spill prevention and contingency plan may provide you with a reporting exemption for spills, under Class X of Ontario Regulation 675/98: Classification and Exemption of Spills and Reporting of Discharges and can be used to minimize the impacts and risks of spills.
+Under Ontario Regulation 224/07: Spill Prevention and Contingency Plans made under the EPA, the ministry has developed a guideline to assist you with developing and implementing a spill prevention and contingency plan for your facility.

-You must fully understand the application of Ontario Regulation 675/98 prior to evaluating whether or not a spill is reportable to the ministry or any other regulatory agency.
-If you have any questions about spills, refer to the information in this self-assessment and/or contact either the Spills Action Centre or your local MECP district office.
+You must fully understand the application of Ontario Regulation 675/98: Classification and Exemption of Spills and Reporting of Discharges prior to evaluating whether a spill is reportable to the ministry or any other regulatory agency.
+If you have any questions about spills, refer to the information in this self-assessment or contact either the Spills Action Centre or your local ministry district office.

-(Yes / No)
+(Yes or No)

 Beyond compliance measures are proactively put in place to improve operations and minimize the potential for adverse human health and environmental impacts.
-Examples of best management practices are available from various resources such as the Canadian Water and Wastewater Association, Ontario Onsite Wastewater Association, National Onsite Wastewater Recycling Association, and local Health Units and conservation authorities.

 Well done.
 You have now completed your first sewage program self-assessment.